 With a successful family photography business going strong, Kate came to us to help launch her wedding photography business.
 We recommended separating the two brands and focusing solely on her wedding audience for the new business.
 With a major publication deadline fast approaching, we dug into the sketching process.
 The best part?
 Kate came to the studio and we worked to get exactly what she needed.
 Seeing changes in real time helped us meet that deadline.
 It also helped Kate appreciate just how much time you can spend on the letter P...

 Check out Kate's website (which she did all by herself) for some of the lovely weddings she's captured.

-Iron Horse is an idyllic 12-acre privately-owned farm located in beautiful northern Orange County.
-In additional to a lovely home, two barns, goats and chickens they have three beautiful sculptures that stand proudly in the pasture.
+Iron Horse was an idyllic, 12-acre, privately-owned farm located in beautiful northern Orange County.
+In addition to a lovely home, two barns, goats and chickens they had three beautiful sculptures that stood proudly in the pasture.
 We chose one of these horses as the perfect symbol to represent the property.

 The drawing is intricate and felt like it needed to be printed on chipboard as a way to connect it to the place.
 We worked with Shed Letterpress to print sets of coasters, which we used as business cards and invitations for a special open house-- an introduction for wedding planners and photographers.

 BreakThrough Consulting asked us for a logo that represented breaking out into something new.
 "Maybe like the sun coming up..."
 After several variations, we landed on this combination of breaking through both planes.